Fer-Bonilla/Udacity-Data-Engineering-capstone-project/README.md

 B Running the pipeline

  1. Clone the repository
- 2. Download the zip data files from the kaggle repositories
+ 2. Download the zip data files from the Kaggle repositories
  3. Configure the dl.cfg global variables values
- 4. Run the Pipeline with pyton etl.py
+ 4. Run the Pipeline with Python etl.py

 ## Author